virmundi/NewDataForManagers/columns.md

 HBase sits atop Hadoop's HDFS.
 While Hadoop gets special treatment later in the book, now is a fine time to take a sneak peak.
 HDFS is Hadoop's distributed file system.
 HBase only writes data to HDFS (excluding the local drive).
 Under the covers HDFS takes care of replication and all of the other bookkeeping associated with tracking data.

-Below are some features that make it standout.
+Below are some features that make it stand out.

 * Easier Hadoop integration.
 HBase carves out its own little fiefdom in HDFS.
 You still have to ETL in and out of it.
 * Bloom filters.
 Quickly tells if a thing is *not* in a set of data.
 False positives are possible.
 False negatives are not.
 * Advanced in-memory operations.
 * Simpler development model when compared to Cassandra.

-If your looking for a Bat Phone to a support company, never fear, Hortonworks[^hortonworks] is here.
+If you're looking for a Bat Phone to a support company, never fear, Hortonworks[^hortonworks] is here.
 Hortonworks has the largest number of contributors to the core Hadoop space than any other company.
-If you want to use HBase or any other to the fullest by working with a great partner, I know from personal experience Hortonworks is the way to go.
+If you want to use HBase or any other Apache tool to the fullest by working with a great partner, I know from personal experience, Hortonworks is the way to go.

 ## So How Would We Use This?